Twonki/twonki.github.io/_posts/2020-06-22-unit-test-course-part1.md

 Both workshops were held with ~10 voluntary attendees in their first or second year of studies (mostly first).
 It took four hours and a lunch break.
+At the end of the workshop, the participants had to write a small test (2 pages, also in the repository), but the results will be shown in a second part.

 ## General Technical Issues